Insider Buying Validates The Undervaluation We Are Seeing In Gear Energy

 As you can see from the slide above, Gear disclosed that well 6-11 has an IP 30 rate of 170 bbl/d and 3-10 IP 30 has an IP 30 of 200 bbl/d.
 On the surface, investors wouldn’t know whether these two wells are performing well at all unless compared to the original risked-type curve.
 Below is a look at the risked-type curve used for the Wildmere play:

-As you can see, the two wells that are currently on production are above even the existing “actual Cummings Multi-Laterals”, which means that Gear’s outperformance from these two wells will likely see results outpacing the risked-type curve.
+As you can see, the two wells that are currently on production are above even the existing “actual Cummings Multi-Laterals,” which means that Gear’s outperformance from these two wells will likely see results outpacing the risked-type curve.

 6-11 IP 30 170 bbl/d and 3-10 IP 30 200 bbl/d versus 160 bbl/d IP 30 risked type curve.